• Skip to primary navigation

 Quinoa flour is made from whole grain, while teff flour is ground from the small, dark brown seeds of the teff plant.

-When it comes to taste, quinoa flour has a slightly nutty flavor that some compare to spinach, while teff flour has a mild, sweet taste similar to molasses.
+Quinoa flour has a slightly nutty flavor that some compare to spinach, while teff flour has a mild, sweet taste similar to molasses.

 When baking with either flour, it's important to keep in mind that they absorb liquid differently than wheat flour, so you may need to add more liquid or leavening agent to your recipe.

-Additionally, quinoa and teff flour can be used interchangeably in most recipes, so feel free to experiment to find the combination that you like best.
+Also, quinoa and teff flour can be used interchangeably in most recipes, so feel free to experiment to find the combination that you like best.

 3 - Rice Flour